Tummy tuck (Abdominoplasty)

 Risks & complications

-Risks specific to abdominoplasty will be discussed with you during your consultation and will also be provided in your consent paperwork.
-These include:
+• Dr Law will discuss the risks with you during your consultation, and they’ll also be outlined in your consent form.
+These can include:

-Skin necrosis (skin loss): This is very rare.
+• Skin loss (skin necrosis) – very rare.

 Choosing a qualified plastic surgeon with proper anaesthetic support helps minimise these risks.